aiven/aiven-docs/docs/products/kafka/howto/avoid-out-of-memory-error.md

 memory with the Apache Kafka brokers and reduces the total amount of memory available for each connector.

-If this is the case, you could separate the services and create a dedicated Aiven for Apache Kafka Connect cluster using an appropriate service plan.
+If this is the case, you can separate the services and create a dedicated Aiven for Apache Kafka Connect cluster using an appropriate service plan.
 This separation provides the added advantage of allowing you to scale the Kafka brokers and Kafka Connect services independently.